 Satyagraha in the Transvaal

 Royeppen became actively involved in the satyagraha campaign in the Transvaal.
 His decision to enter the struggle was based on two principles: imperial citizenship and self-respect.
 The satyagraha campaign gave him an opportunity to test his own political and moral conscience.
 As a lawyer he understood the importance of obeying the laws of the country.
-However, he was guided by his conscience to oppose laws that were discriminatory and unjust that threatened his rights and those of his people as citizen.
+However, he was guided by his conscience to oppose laws that were discriminatory and unjust that threatened his rights and those of his people as citizens.
 In a letter to the local newspaper, the Natal Mercury he clearly outlined his reasons for his decision to participate in the struggle,

 The question arises whether I have acquired a sufficient status to exercise the fullest rights of British citizenship or whether the fact of my race and colour, ipso facto, denudes me of any status when confronted by the question of Imperial rights and privileges.
 To test the question, I hope to proceed to the Transvaal in a few days.
 I have no right of residence there whatsoever, according to the Transvaal laws, but, by the right of Imperial citizenship, I claim to enter and reside in any part of his Majesty’s dominions.
 If I am imprisoned in the attempt to vindicate an Imperial right, I wish my imprisonment to serve as an unqualified protest against a condition which is repugnant to the first principle of the British Constitution, i.e., the inherent right of the subject to enter and reside in any portion within the jurisdiction of the Constitution.
 (Indian Opinion 1 January 1910).